Cysharp/MagicOnion/docs/index.md

 ---
 # MagicOnion

-Unified Realtime/API Engine for .NET Core and Unity.
+Unified Realtime/API framework for .NET platform and Unity.

 https://github.com/Cysharp/MagicOnion

-## What is it?
+## About MagicOnion
-MagicOnion is an Realtime Network Engine like SignalR, Socket.io and RPC-Web API Framework like any web-framework.
+MagicOnion is a RPC framework for .NET platform that provides bi-directional real-time communications such as [SignalR](https://github.com/aspnet/AspNetCore/tree/master/src/SignalR) and [Socket.io](https://socket.io/) and RPC mechanisms such as WCF and web-based APIs.

-MagicOnion is built on gRPC so fast(HTTP/2) and compact(binary) network transport.
-It does not requires .proto and generate unlike plain gRPC.
-Protocol schema can share a C# interface and classes.
+This framework is based on [gRPC](https://grpc.io/), which is a fast and compact binary network transport for HTTP/2.
+However, unlike plain gRPC, it treats C# interfaces as a protocol schema, enabling seamless code sharing between C# projects without the `.proto` (Protocol Buffers IDL).

 ## License
 This library is under the MIT License.